 Did your Airbnb plans fall through?
 Did your flights get delayed at your layover?
 You never know what will happen with your booking, and Hotel Tonight is a reliable service that thrives on last-minute deals.
 The company partners with hotels to offer discounts on empty rooms, and you’ll be able to book one in under 10 seconds.
 You also get 24/7 customer service from the Hotel Tonight team, in case something goes awry.
 The app has launched a Daily Drop feature that offers a super-economical deal for the day.
 You can also book multiple rooms in a single go and broadcast that info via group chat.

-Active in about 84 countries and more than 800 cities, Uber is the global king of ridesharing apps.
+Active in about 173 Countries and 785 metropolitan areas, Uber is the global king of ridesharing apps.
 The app pioneered on-demand services, and it can be particularly handy when you’re abroad.
 You can quickly request a car directly within the app after perusing an assortment of differing vehicle rates and fare quotes.
 Afterward, you can connect with your personal driver, track the approaching car’s location, and securely pay your fare using a credit card — no cash needed.
 Rather than trying to find a taxi or a taxi stand, just bring one straight to you.
 Uber is constantly updating its app to improve features like trip sharing, ride selection, and tipping.